AdrianVollmer/pycompgen/README.md

 Automatically generate shell completions for Python tools installed via uv and pipx.

-Currently, only zsh and bash on Linux are supported.
+Currently, bash, zsh, and fish on Linux are supported.
 Also, only Python tools that use the `click` or `argcomplete` libraries are supported, besides some select commands: